MicrosoftDocs/data-api-builder-docs/data-api-builder/getting-started/getting-started-azure-cosmos-db.md

 ### REST Endpoint

-Unlike other databases, Data API Builder for Azure Cosmos DB doesn't support generating REST endpoints because there's already a[REST API endpoint](/rest/api/cosmos-db/) capability built-in to the Azure Cosmos DB service.
+Unlike other databases, Data API Builder for Azure Cosmos DB does not support generating REST endpoints because there is already a[REST API endpoint](https://learn.microsoft.com/rest/api/cosmos-db/) capability built-in to the Azure Cosmos DB service.

 ### GraphQL endpoint